ploymahloy/dev-journal/README.md

 Journal for tracking web dev progress.

 8.24.2022
+- I committed my song maker project as is because I want to be able to overhaul how the `soundArr` is passed throughout the app.
+Right now it's being edited in the Instrument component and it feels like it's working, but I also am unable to lift the value up so it's useless in it's current form.
+I need to do what my friend suggested and create a global variable (or state) and then build from there.
+I'm starting to think that Redux will be a good thing to learn for this project since the array will be used in every component of the app.
+More than likely, I'll save this for after I add the modal to the Next Template so that I can focus all my time and attention on the song maker.

+8.23.2022
 - After talking to my friend on the phone, who is a React wiz, he mentioned that I need to make the `soundArr` app-level state since it's being used throughout the app.
 It makes sense, but it means I have to scrap my current solution to toggling cell values from 8/19.
 At least I have a better idea of how to move forward.
 Other than that, I spent my time coding today on cleaning up repeating components.
 One example of this is depicted below in the Next Template project.
 I consolidated all instances of the Artwork component by looping through an array of image src paths and rendering an Artwork component for each index in the array using `map()`.

 Before: